There’s something charming about Calhoun Street in the spring and, come May, there’s even more color and charisma to enjoy.

 Eating Contest & Kids’ Donut Eating Contest

 Pie-lovers and donut-eaters will unite for the annual Pie Eating Contest and debut of the Kids’ Donut Eating Contest.
 With desserts donated by The Sugaree, the contests challenge even the hungriest to compete in these “winner eats all” contests.

 The Kids’ Donut Eating Contest will challenge kids 12 years and younger to compete against one other in this hands-free challenge, in which donuts will be hanging from a string tied between two poles.
 Alongside them, the (also hands-free) pie eating contest will commence, and individuals of all ages are welcome to compete.

 The heart of the festival—the art—is one of the main reasons the event was created and continues to attract crowds of art lovers annually.

 Each year, the festival commissions an official poster, which features original artwork by a local artist.
 This year’s featured artist is Amos Hummell.
 A self-taught artist, Amos is often best described as non-conventional employing all manners of materials in his work in the name of creative expression.
 He is a passionate, hands-on supporter of arts in education.
-Hummell works from his home studio, where he can be found for hours on end, replicating with paint and brushes the stories that fill his head.
-His ties to Bluffton (over 40 years) and his creativity are a perfect fit for this eclectic hometown festival.
+Hummell works from his home studio.
+His ties to Bluffton (over 40 years) and his creativity fit well with this eclectic hometown festival.